-- A comprehensive rationale for the proposed materiel solution(s), based upon the AoA that evaluated relative cost, schedule, performance (hardware, human, software), and technology risks.
+Completion of the Alternative Systems Review (ASR) should provide a comprehensive rationale for the proposed material solution(s), based upon the AoA that evaluated relative cost, schedule, performance (hardware, human, software), and technology risks.

-STATUTORY: for MDAP, Major Automated Information System (MAIS) programs, and all Automated Information Systems (AIS) programs, including National Security Systems (NSSs), at Milestone A. Updates required through Milestone C (or Milestone B if there is no Milestone C) for MAIS programs, and all AIS programs.
+For MDAP, Major Automated Information System (MAIS) programs, and all Automated Information Systems (AIS) programs, including National Security Systems (NSSs), at Milestone A. Updates are required through Milestone C (or Milestone B if there is no Milestone C) for MAIS programs, and all AIS programs.

-- The Milestone Decision Authority will determine if a new or updated AoA in needed after Milestone A. Make sure you know the AoA requirements during each phase.
+- The Milestone Decision Authority (MDA) will determine if a new or updated AoA is needed after Milestone A. Make sure you know the AoA requirements during each phase.